PART 1, General Information

 KGALAGADI TRANSFRONTIER PARK

-We met many south African farmers in this area (Cattle Farmers) However for us it was the gateway to the Kalahari Desert and meeting the local San, Bakgalagadi, and Herero people.
+We met many south African farmers in this area (Cattle Farmers).
+However for us it was the gateway to the Kalahari Desert and meeting the local San, Bakgalagadi, and Herero people.
 Check out when the Kuru Dance festival is held.
-We spend some time in D’kar meeting with the local population getting to know the local San People/culture
+We spent some time in D’kar meeting with the local population getting to know the local San People/culture

 The capital city full of expats it is buzzing and growing fast.
-The many neighbourhoods have 2 things in common; a warm friendly people and a rich experimental food culture.
+The many neighbourhoods have 2 things in common: a warm friendly people and a rich experimental food culture.
 But as soon as you leave the city and its main roads, it is as if you walk straight into another world.
-We spend little time in Garbarone interesting points are, the monuments of the 3 chiefs, Kgale hill overlooking the city and the Garbarone Dam.
-Being a popular weekend destination for the local’s swim at the pool of the yacht club as the lake does have Bilharzia and the occasional crocodile!
+We spent little time in Garbarone; the interesting points are: the monuments of the 3 chiefs, Kgale hill overlooking the city and the Garbarone Dam, being a popular weekend destination as the locals swim at the pool of the yacht club as the lake does have Bilharzia and the occasional crocodile!